Mean-field limit of a hybrid system for multi-lane multi-class traffic: The Mean-Field Limit to the Finite-Dimensional Hybrid System

 \section{The Mean-Field Limit to the Finite-Dimensional Hybrid System}

-In this section, we consider $M$ autonomous vehicles and let the number of human-driven vehicles on each lane go to infinity on an open stretch of road with $m$ lanes.
+In this section, we consider again $M$ autonomous vehicles and $N$ human-driven vehicles.
+However, due to the large number of the latter compared to the former, we change perspective in the description of the behavior of regular vehicles considering the mean-field limit of their microscopic dynamics on each lane of an open stretch of road with $m$ lanes.
 We again just add controls on the $M$ autonomous vehicles.
-It is possible to define a mean-flied limit of system \eqref{ODEs} in the following sense: on lane $j \in J$, the population of vehicles can be represented by the vector of positions-velocities $(y^j, w^j)$ of the autonomous vehicles coupled with the compactly supported non-negative measure $\mu^j \in \mathcal{M}^{+}(\mathbb{R} \times \mathbb{R}^{+})$ of the human-driven vehicles in the position-velocity space.
-Then the mean-field limit will result in a coupled system of ODEs for $(y^j, w^j)$ with control and a PDE for $\mu^j$ without control.
+We introduce the following notations $\mathcal{I}_M=\{1, \dots, M\}$ and for each $j \in J$, $\mathcal{I}_M^j = \{i \in \mathcal{I}_M \colon \pi_2(\iota(i))=j\}$.
+It is possible to define a mean-field limit of system \eqref{ODEs} in the following sense: on lane $j \in J$, the population of vehicles can be represented by the vector of positions-velocities $(x^j, v^j) \in (\mathbb{R}\times \mathbb{R}_{\geq 0})^{M_j}$ of the autonomous vehicles, where from now on, we set $x^j=(x_i)_{i\in \mathcal{I}_M^j}$ and $v^j=(v_i)_{i\in \mathcal{I}_M^j}$, coupled with the compactly supported non-negative measure $\mu^j \in \mathcal{M}^{+}(\mathbb{R} \times \mathbb{R}_{\geq 0})$ of the human-driven vehicles in the position-velocity space.
+Then the mean-field limit will result in a coupled system of ODEs for $(x^j, v^j)$ with control and a PDE for $\mu^j$ without control.
 Furthermore, the lane changing of the human-driven vehicles would lead to a source term to the PDE for $\mu^j$.
 More specifically, the limit dynamics of vehicles on lane $j$ when there is no autonomous vehicles changing lane is

-where $u_k^j \colon [0, T] \mapsto \mathbb{R}$ are measurable controls for $k = 1, \dots, M_j$, $H_1 \colon \mathbb{R}\times \mathbb{R}^{+} \mapsto \mathbb{R}$ and $H_2\colon \mathbb{R}\times \mathbb{R} \mapsto \mathbb{R}$ are locally Lipschitz convolution kernels with sub-linear growth satisfying equation \eqref{sublinear}, $\nu^{j}$ is as defined in \eqref{atomic_nu} and the source term $S(\mu^{j-1}, \mu^j, \mu^{j-1})$ is defined as
+where $u_i^j \colon [0, T] \to \mathbb{R}$ are measurable controls for $i \in \mathcal{I}_M^{j}$, $H_1 \colon \mathbb{R}\times \mathbb{R}^{+} \to \mathbb{R}$ and $H_2\colon \mathbb{R}\times \mathbb{R} \to \mathbb{R}$ are locally Lipschitz convolution kernels with sub-linear growth satisfying equation \eqref{sublinear}, $\nu^{j}$ is as defined in \eqref{atomic_nu} and the source term $S(\mu^{j-1}, \mu^j, \mu^{j-1})$ is defined as

 with